davidoury/docker-tutorial/README.md

 and look at the `NetworkSettings` section at the end.
 Notice the container's IP address and the gateway IP address.

-Now, I'll setup another bridge network and connect a container to it.
+Now, I'll setup another bridge network called `mynet` and connect a container to it.

 ```
 $ docker network create -d bridge mynet